dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 Code, on the other hand, is another matter.
-Humans have been studying properties of code for a long time, and there are many abstract properties that can now be determined using static analysis.
-If we pick the right properties, we don't need to worry about our ability to label data; static analysis can do that for us, and so we can easily scale up and train on thousands of examples generated from scratch.
+Humans have been studying properties of code for a long time, and there are many abstract properties of a given program that can now be determined using static analysis.
+If we pick the right properties, we don't need to worry about our ability to label data— static analysis can do that for us, and so we can easily scale up and train on thousands of examples generated from scratch.

-In that spirit, we wanted to start with a simple property that comes up in nearly every programming language, nullability.
-Nullable values are represented differently across languages; as null pointers in C or C++, with explicit Option types in Rust, and with special nil or None values in dynamic languages like Javascript, Lisp, or Python.
+In that spirit, we wanted to start with a simple property that comes up in nearly every programming language: nullability.
+Nullable values are represented differently across languages— as null pointers in C or C++, with explicit Option types in Rust, and with special nil or None values in dynamic languages like Javascript, Lisp, or Python.
 In every case, understanding where values can be nullable is necessary for writing even basic code, and misunderstanding where they are nullable can often be a source of bugs.

 Do our models understand when a value is nullable?
-They must, to be able to write code that deals with nullable values, but we haven’t known what form this knowledge takes, what situations are likely to confuse the model.
-Until now^[This post is meant to be a more approachable version of our [technical post](../nullability/index.html) on the same work.
+They must, in order to be able to write code that deals with nullable values, but we haven’t known what form this understanding takes, or what situations are likely to confuse the model, until now^[This post is meant to be a more approachable version of our [technical post](../nullability/index.html) on the same work.
 If you're looking for more numbers and science, look there.].